These Asian Youth Romance Dramas Are Better Than Chocolates & Bubble Wrap In Case You Are Feeling Down

 Put Your Head on My Shoulder

-Cohabitation turned commitment in this series that also traversed the love pairing’s university life along with the process of their falling in love.
+Cohabitation turned commitment in this series also traversed the love pairing’s university life along with the process of their falling in love.

 Unrequited Love